ekernf01/dcdfg/README.md

 Forked from https://github.com/Genentech/dcdfg on 2022-12-14.

+The environment used to run the python script reproduceResult.py is shown in the spec-file.txt.
+The script reproduceResult.py performs a hyperparameter sweep over the acyclic constraint penalty mode and a LASSO coefficient for DCDFG and an attempt to reproduce the original DCDFG paper's figure 5 with added baseline that assumes IID Gaussian for training data.

 # Differentiable Causal Discovery with Factor Graphs

 This repository contains an implementation of the structure learning method described in ["Large-Scale Differentiable Causal Discovery of Factor Graphs"](https://arxiv.org/abs/2206.07824).